binamov/sitedbaas/README.md

 * Ubuntu 14.04

 ## pre-requisites
-This cookbook has a dependency on
+This cookbook has a dependency on:
 * [httpdbaas](https://github.com/binamov/httpdbaas) cookbook